How to Buy Someone Out of a House (Plus a Divorce Buyout Calculator)

 Refinance the mortgage to buy out their portion of the home

 If you don't have the money to buy out your ex-spouse, you can potentially refinance the mortgage.
+A cash-out refinance allows you to refinance your existing mortgage for more than the amount owed, enabling you to use the difference to buy out your ex-spouse's equity.
 By refinancing, you can cash out the equity you've built up and use it to buy out your ex-spouse's portion of the house.

 Refinancing also eliminates your ex-spouse's name from the mortgage, meaning they won't be held legally responsible for making payments.
 This is why you'll often want to refinance even if you have the money ready to buy out their equity.